Usage

 You can manage shows and events using

-the /shows
+the /shows and /events endpoints.

 The API follows RESTful conventions,